+The OPC Timothy Conference

+March 18-21, 2020

+Philadelphia, Pennsylvania

-THE OPC TIMOTHY CONFERENCE March 18-21, 2015 Philadelphia area THE OPC TIMOTHY CONFERENCE is for promising young men who are nominated by their sessions and willing to be educated and challenged regarding the call to the gospel ministry.
-Attendance will be quite limited in order to enhance the experience of the men who are invited to attend.
-The purpose of the OPC Timothy Conference is to seek out and encourage godly young Orthodox Presbyterian men to consider the gifts that God has given them and whether the Lord of the church may be calling them to pursue the gospel ministry.
-This goal is in accordance with the mandate given to the Subcommittee on Ministerial Training by the General Assembly to "assist the churches in seeking out men with apparent gifts for the gospel ministry, and in pressing upon them its urgent claims."
+The OPC Timothy Conference is for promising young men who are nominated by their sessions and willing to be educated and challenged regarding the call to gospel ministry.
+Attendance will be quite limited in

+order to enhance the experience of the men who are invited to attend.

+The purpose of the OPC Timothy Conference is to seek out and encourage godly young Orthodox Presbyterian men to consider the gifts that God has given them and whether the Lord of the church may be calling them to pursue gospel ministry.
+This goal is in accordance with the mandate given to the Subcommittee on Ministerial Training by the general assembly to "assist the churches in seeking out men with apparent gifts for the gospel ministry, and in pressing upon them its urgent claims."

 This goal is also in keeping with the apostle Paul's exhortation to young Timothy to "fan into flame the gift of God, which is in you" (2 Tim.
 1:6), and "guard the good deposit entrusted to you" (2 Tim.
 1:14).
 Paul also said, "What you have heard from me ... entrust to faithful men who will be able to teach others also" (2 Tim.
 2:2).

-Participating in the OPC Timothy Conference will be those who are already ministers, as Paul was, together with young men who must be urged to take up fully the "gospel trust" given to the church and her ministers.
-Young, unordained "Timothys" are to be found in the covenant homes of OPC church families where the spirit and practice of a Lois or Eunice live on today (2 Tim.
-1:5).
-The 2015 OPC Timothy Conference will be hosted by Calvary OPC in Glenside, Pennsylvania, across the street from Westminster Theological Seminary.
-The attendees will be exposed to the lecture materials given by four experienced Orthodox Presbyterian ministers and have the opportunity to attend a seminary class or two during their time at the conference.
-Given the historic significance of the area for American Presbyterianism in general and the OPC in particular, the OPC's historian, elder John Muether, will be presenting a lecture on our church's history and identity.
-Additionally, elder Darryl G. Hart will be leading a walking Presbyterian history tour of downtown Philadelphia, topped off with an authentic Philly cheesesteak.
+Participating in the OPC Timothy Conference will be those who are already ministers, as Paul was, together with young men who must be urged to take up fully the "gospel trust" given to the church and its ministers.
+Young, unordained "Timothys" are to be found in the covenant homes of OPC church

+The conference will include the opportunity

+Theological Seminary (pictured here) and attend a seminary class.
+Attendees will also hear lectures at the OPC's denominational offices in nearby Willow Grove by experienced Orthodox Presbyterian ministers.

+families where the spirit

+and practice of a Lois or

+Eunice live on today (2

+Timothy Conference

+will take place in

+the Philadelphia,

+Pennsylvania, area.